Divorce and Other Options for Ending Your Marriage with Children in Washington State

 You must pay the debt and sue your spouse to pay you back.
 Even if the court orders your spouse to pay a debt, the creditor (person owed) may still come after you to collect.
 You cannot stop the creditor by telling the creditor the debt is your ex’s responsibility.

 If you think this might happen, check the “hold harmless” box in the Final Divorce Order form.
 It is the second box in section 12.
 Then, if you must sue your ex- to force them to pay you back for debts you paid, they must also pay your attorney’s fees and costs.

 M. Can my ex get out of paying community debts through bankruptcy?

 Maybe.
 If your spouse files for bankruptcy, you should get notice of it.
 Talk immediately with a lawyer who knows bankruptcy law.
 You may need to take part in the bankruptcy case to protect yourself.

-Washington courts generally do not say custody/visitation anymore.
-They talk about the residential schedule and decision-making authority for the children.
+Washington courts generally do not say custody and visitation anymore.
+They talk about the parenting plan, residential schedule and decision-making authority for the children.

 As part of your divorce, the court will decide:

 Who will have custody, or if the children will live with each parent half-time.

 Who will make decisions about the children’s schooling, medical care, and other issues.